hmijail/drum/Details.md

 ### So how does Darum help?

 Darum can be used to:
-1. Analyze verification cost and brittleness at various AB granularities, e.g.:
+1. Analyze verification cost and brittleness at any AB granularity, e.g.:
     * Default verification mode: discover the costs and their stability for default, member-level ABs.
-    * IA mode: discover what DAs are most likely to contribute to brittleness.
+    * IA mode: discover what DAs are most likely to contribute to brittleness, and what "stabilization by pessimization" would look like.
+    * Anything in between: various Dafny functionalities allow to limit the size of batches (`split_here`, `isolate`, etc)
-2. Compare verification cost and brittleness at various AB granularities.
+2. Compare verification cost and brittleness across AB granularities.
-    * Knowing how the distribution of verification costs varies across different AB granularities can point to stabilization opportunities, and even to what exact statements or expressions should be stabilized first.
+    * Knowing how the distribution of verification costs varies across different AB granularities can point to stabilization strategies.